Tracht/chitterChallenge/README.md

 Technical Approach
 -----
-This week you integrated a database into Bookmark Manager using the `PG` gem and `SQL` queries.
-You can continue to use this approach when building Chitter Challenge.
+You can integrate a database into Bookmark Manager using the `PG` gem and `SQL` queries.

-If you'd like more technical challenge this weekend, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.
+If you'd like more technical challenge, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.

 Some useful resources:
 **DataMapper**